 This question was posed at Reddit:

 At an engagement party last weekend, my husband enjoyed a Beck's.
 He decided he would like to enjoy another and so opened this bottle, took a sip and cringed.
 His beer tasted awful and he wiped off what looked like dirt from the bottle cap.
 He held the beer to the light and the liquid was murky through the green glass there was something floating in it.
 We go in to the kitchen, pour the beer down the sink and something slipped out.
 I turned it over and it kind of looked like a mushroom and smelled a whole lot like shit.
-This image is the bottle and the offending object.Answer below the fold (it's not offensive - just giving you a moment to ponder...)
+This image is the bottle and the offending object.Answer from the comment thread:

 That's a Beer Oyster.
 It was caused by a pasteurization failure, the beer was not heated to the right temperature.
 Leftover yeast/bacteria were able to use the leftover air in the top of the bottle to survive and make a slimy, stinky mess.
 Source: My mother and brother work for major beer companies.